mattwk/dot-files/README.md

 # dot-files
-There are my dotfiles.
-There are many like it, but this one is mine.
+These are my dotfiles.
+There are many like them, but these are mine.